ShunSakurai/trans-diff/README.md

 ### How to use

 It's pretty straight forward.
+- Export XLIFF files at the start and the end of the review.
-Choose XLIFF files and press "Compare".
+- Choose XLIFF files (File 1 and File 2) and click "Compare".
 The diff file will be downloaded automatically.
+- You can filter the diff table with changed/unchanged status or with text (regular expression is supported) or number range.
+- Click in the Note column to add comments.
+Please remember to resave the file after commenting (press Ctrl/Cmd+S keys or click the Resave button).

 Supported file types: